DarknessFX/UEMaterials/README.md

 ## About

-This is an easier way to share materials source code than screenshots and to keep a complete collection accessible to everyone.
+This is an easier way to share materials source code than screenshots on twitter and to keep a complete collection accessible to everyone.

 ## Credits